Apertura Prize

 The award is directed at the galleries that make up Arte Madrid, an association of art galleries in the Region of Madrid that organises Apertura.
 Every year in September, the galleries celebrate the start of the art season with the joint opening of their exhibitions and an extensive programme of activities that attract collectors, experts and curators from all over the world.

-2023 ESTAMPA PRIZE: FERNANDA FRAGATEIRO
+2023 APERTURA PRIZE: FERNANDA FRAGATEIRO

 For her piece As Found 2, exhibited at the Galería Elba Benítez in Madrid.
 Born in 1962 in Montijo (Portugal).
 Lives and works in Lisbon (Portugal).
 Fernanda Fragateiro’s approach to her art involves a broad, varied and expansive exploration of space in its multiple manifestations – private, public, temporal, socially determined, gender-defined – through sculptural works, installations and outdoor interventions.